-Despite even the best home care plan to take care of your pet’s teeth, professional dental cleanings should always be a regular part of routine pet care.
+Despite even the best home care plan to take care of your pet’s teeth, complete oral health and treatment screenings (COHATs), commonly known as cleanings, should always be a regular part of routine pet care.
 Just like in our mouths, animals have plaque which is a sticky film of bacteria that builds up within just a few hours of brushing.
 Plaque hides really well under the gum line, in between teeth, and within cracks or natural ridges on the surface of the crown.
 This is why it is recommended not only to brush your pet’s teeth daily, but why flossing would also greatly benefit teeth that are crowded together.
-We understand that the reality of brushing their teeth every day is hard for some pet parents (especially cats), but the ability to floss your dog or cat’s teeth may not be comfortable for your pet or safe for your fingers, making regular professional cleanings and other veterinary dental services necessary for your pet’s optimal oral and overall health.
+We understand that the reality of brushing their teeth every day is hard for some pet parents (especially cats), but the ability to floss your dog or cat’s teeth may not be comfortable for your pet or safe for your fingers, making regular complete oral health and treatment and other veterinary dental services necessary for your pet’s optimal oral and overall health.

 The Problem with Plaque

 If the tartar is not removed entirely, it will continually build up leading to gingivitis which is inflammation of the gums that causes redness, swelling and bleeding in your pet’s mouth.
-This is the mildest form of gum disease and the good news is this level can be reversed with regular brushing at home and regular professional dental cleanings under anesthesia.
+This is the mildest form of gum disease and the good news is this level can be reversed with regular brushing at home and regular COHATs under anesthesia.

 Developing Periodontal Disease